 - any history of previous companies which show similar patterns of behaviour and what part of the liability is attributed to that individual.

 At Francis Wilks & Jones we have considerable experience of assisting directors and business owners faced with a personal liability notice and associated claims, such as bankruptcy petitions by HMRC or attempts to obtain a directors disqualification order.
-Dont settle for second best.
-Contact our expert team today and we can help.
+Don’t settle for second best.
+Contact our expert team of tax disputes solicitors today and we can help.